 - a limited company

-- foreign companies with a UK branch or office
+- any foreign company with a UK branch or office

 Profits you pay Corporation Tax on

-Taxable profits include the money your company makes from:
+Taxable profits for Corporation Tax include the money your company or association makes from:

 - doing business (‘trading profits’)